 - Do not collect the initial stream of urine since it may be contaminated with skin and urethral bacteria.

 - Midway through the urination process, collect 20-30 millilitres of urine in a sterile screw-top container (hence the name ‘mid-stream’ urine).

 - Tightly cap the container, wash your hands thoroughly and label the container.

 - The sample should be taken to the laboratory as quickly as possible to prevent the further growth of organisms.

 Uncontaminated specimens can also be obtained from catheterised patients following the same hygienic procedures for the end of the catheter.
 Other methods of collection require a health care worker to insert a catheter into the bladder (in-out catheter) or a needle into the bladder (suprapubic aspirate) and are more invasive for the person but may be necessary in people who are unable to collect a mid-stream urine and who do not have a catheter already in place.

 How is the sample tested in the laboratory?

-If bacteria or yeast are growing, the total number of organisms is counted (colony count), and the organisms are identified by additional biochemical testing.
+If bacteria or yeast are growing, the total number of organisms is counted (colony count), and the organisms are identified by growth characteristics, proteomic testing with and/or additional biochemical testing.
 The number of bacteria present in the sample helps to distinguish between true presence of in the urine and contamination.
 The concentration of viable bacteria in a urine sample is usually expressed in colony forming units per litre (CFU/L).
-If greater than 108 CFU/L of a recognised uropathogen (for example Escherichia coli or Proteus vulgaris) are present in a specimen, this is considered to be reliable evidence of the presence of bacteria in the urinary tract.
+If greater than 108 CFU/L of a recognised (for example Escherichia coli or Proteus vulgaris) are present in a specimen, this is considered to be reliable evidence of the presence of bacteria in the urinary tract.
 However, this rule has been validated for uncomplicated urinary tract infections in adult women and clinical reasoning should be employed when interpreting urine culture results from men and symptomatic children.